curvelogic/eucalypt.old/docs/index.md

 repeatable builds and scripted usage, it is normally more appropriate to turn ergonomic mode *off* using the `-B (--batch-mode)` switch.

-The simplest usage is to specify a Eucalypt file to evaluate and leave the default render format (YAML) and output (standard out) alone.
+The simplest usage is to specify a **eucalypt** file to evaluate and leave the default render format (YAML) and output (standard out) alone.

 ```shell